urbanfox - company logo

 WIND JAMMERS, BASKETS AND SHOCK ABSORBERS

 Gun mics are not hand mics.
-They need a shock absorber to protect them from rough handling.
-One of the simplest shock absorbers is the Beyer EA86 which can also be used to mount the mic on a mic stand or on top of the camera using the hot shoe mount.
+They need a shock absorber to protect them from any noises caused by rough handling.
+One of the simplest shock absorbers is the Beyer EA86, which can also be used to mount the mic on a mic stand or on top of the camera using the hot shoe mount.

 If you want to hand hold the gun mic (or attach a boom pole) then the favourite mount seems to be the Rycote pistol grip.